nodexeus/blockvisor/README.md

 ## Babel Plugins

 BV is blockchain agnostic system that uses plugin system to add support for specific blockchains.

-See [Rhai Plugin Scripting Guide](babel_api/rhai_plugin_guide.md) for more details.
+So-called Babel Plugin, that translates BV blockchain agnostic interface (aka Babel API) into blockchain specific calls, always comes together with node image.

+See [Node Image Builder Guide](node_image_builder_guide.md) for more details on how to add new blockchain support to Blockvisor.

 ## API proto files